All 5 first ladies speak out on family separations at border

 In perhaps the most surprising response from a first lady, a statement from Mrs. Trump’s office said she “hates” to see families separated at the border.
 Her spokeswoman, Stephanie Grisham, said Sunday, “She believes we need to be a country that follows all laws, but also a country that governs with heart.”

-But the statement didn’t reference the “no tolerance” policy and instead said Mrs. Trump hoped “both sides of the aisle” can change immigration laws.
+The statement said Mrs. Trump hoped “both sides of the aisle” can change immigration laws.

 The senior among the first ladies, Rosalynn Carter, spoke through The Carter Center: “The practice and policy today of removing children from their parents’ care at our border with Mexico is disgraceful and a shame to our country.”